Cyber Attacks Detection, Prevention, and Source Localization in Digital Substation Communication using Hybrid Statistical-Deep Learning: Cyber Attacks Detection, Prevention, and Source Localization

 \subsection{Attacker Considerations}

-From an attacker's perspective, to deceive the proposed method several non-trivial challenges need to be overcome.
-First, estimating $F_{as}$ for a specific SV subscriber from a different device requires the estimation of the overall communication latency between the legitimate publisher and the targeted subscriber, and between the compromised device and the targeted subscriber.
-Furthermore, this estimation needs to keep into account also the timing synchronization errors.
-Second, to inject the SV frames at the exact time instant required to match the expected $F_{as}$, the compromised device needs to be executing a real-time operating system and be time synchronized with Precision Time Protocol (PTP).
-Moreover, to carry out the attack, a malicious script capable of publishing SV frames must be delivered and deployed on the compromised device.
-This deployment must occur stealthily, avoiding detection by both host-based and network-based IDSs; also, the script execution should not exhaust compromised device resources.
+From an attacker's perspective, several challenges need to be overcome to deceive the proposed intrusion detection, prevention, and localization method.
+First, estimating $F_{as}$ for a specific SV subscriber requires accurate knowledge of the overall communication latency and jitter between the legitimate publisher and the targeted subscriber, and between the compromised device and the targeted subscriber, while also accounting for timing synchronization error.
+In fact, accurate estimation of the EMG parameters can only be performed on the devices already compromised by the attacker by having access to real-time traffic observations; the EMG parameters of non-compromised devices are not observable, and their accurate estimation is impractical.
+Second, to inject SV frames at the exact time instants required to match the expected $F_{as}$ statistical properties, the compromised device must run a real-time Operating System (OS) and be time synchronized via Precision Time Protocol (PTP).
+However, even under these conditions, the CPU scheduler and the OS kernel network stack introduce stochastic processing delays when processing and re-transmitting the forwarded, tampered SV frames.
+Even assuming that the compromised device is running a real-time OS, predicting and overcoming these stochastic delays to inject the malicious SV frames and match the estimated EMG PDF would be challenging.
+Dedicated hardware, such as FPGA-based packet processing, would be required to overcome these challenges, thus significantly increasing the cost and complexity of the attack.
+Third, a malicious script capable of publishing SV frames must be delivered, installed, and executed with high privileges on the compromised device.
+This deployment must occur stealthily, avoiding detection by both host-based and network-based IDSs, and without exhausting the compromised device's resources.
+Fourth, EMG parameters drift continuously with network load and clock synchronization conditions.
+The proposed DL-based attack detection and localization method exploits these temporal dynamics by identifying anomalous variations in the sequence of estimated PDFs over time, requiring an adversary to track and reproduce not just the instantaneous distribution but its full temporal evolution in real-time, constituting an additional and continuously shifting estimation problem.
 Finally, to cause protection schemes to react to a fault, it is not sufficient to have only a small number of false measurements to be accepted.
 For instance, when overcurrent protection is implemented, the measured current needs to be above a certain threshold for at least 200 ms. This means that an attacker needs at least $FS/5$ consecutive malicious frames to be accepted to trigger the protection scheme.
 Thus, the injected malicious frames need to be consistently accepted for a non-negligible amount of time.
-All these required conditions combined make it extremely difficult for an attacker to successfully deceive the proposed method even in ideal conditions.
+The combination of these conditions imposes considerable complexity on potential attacks, effectively preventing successful deception of the proposed method, even under ideal scenarios.
+In the remainder of the paper, it is assumed that the attacker has gained privileged access to a machine connected to the network switch forwarding the legitimate SV stream, or to a forwarding device itself when considering MitM attacks, and can execute arbitrary scripts with high privileges to directly access the compromised machine's NIC and inject malicious SV frames.